 Now, it is said that the EU intends to be harsh with the UK in allowing market access so that other efforts by other EU countries to leave the EU are forestalled.
-Resolving this problem won’t be easy, but there is a path for an optimistic, future-oriented Britain, and it would be wise for Britain to seize it No now. cheap nba jerseys Here is the plan:
+Resolving this problem won’t be easy, but there is a path for an optimistic, future-oriented Britain, and it would be wise for Britain to seize it now.
+Here is the plan:

 - As soon as possible, a law should be passed declaring that effective at the date of separation from the EU, the UK shall be a “free port” allowing tariff-free trade in all goods and services for all countries in the world EXCEPT those in the EU.

-- Simultaneously, the EU should be offered the same opportunity for free trade with the cheap jerseys UK provided it allows the UK the same deal in trade with the EU.
+- Simultaneously, the EU should be offered the same opportunity for free trade with the UK provided it allows the UK the same deal in trade with the EU.